What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 1. Pour 20 g of crushed leaves with a glass of boiling water and simmer over low heat for 5 minutes.

-2. Cover the container with a lid and, after 10 minutes, drain the broth into a slightly warmed thermos.
+2. Cover the container with a lid and, after 10 minutes, pour the broth into a slightly warmed thermos.

 3. After 12 hours, filter the infusion into a sterilized bottle.